 Proteins are one of the most versatile nutrients in the body that can provide structure, send signals, and provide energy to power our bodies’ complex systems.

 What are the Functions of Proteins?

-Besides building big, strong muscles, protein also helps to repair cuts, wounds, and tissue damage that happens from injury or just the regular wear and tear of living life as a human.
+Besides building big, strong muscles and muscle mass, protein also helps to repair cuts, wounds, and tissue damage that happens from injury or just the regular wear and tear of living life as a human.

 Understanding Protein Sources

 While animals (chickens, pigs, and cows) as well as animal products (cheese, milk, and eggs) provide a high amounts of protein, plant sources such as legumes, nuts, seeds, and soy also contain protein.